Decolonizing the Future: An Inclusive Approach to Futures

 Destiny Brown

 Destiny Brown is dedicated to co-creating inclusive communities for historically underserved and marginalized people.
-She holds a B.A. in Political Science with a focus on Inequality and Justice from The Ohio State University and an M.S. in Urban Studies with a concentration in Urban Planning from the University of New Orleans.
+She holds a B.A. in Political Science with a focus on Inequality and Justice from The Ohio State University and is an M.S. candidate in Urban Studies with a concentration in Urban Planning from the University of New Orleans.
 Her professional journey spans education, nonprofits, advocacy, politics, community organizing, and youth engagement.
 Through her master’s research, Destiny explores the intersection of environmental justice, planning, and children’s rights.
 As a member of the APA’s Trend Scout Community, she advocates for increased youth engagement in planning to build sustainable, equitable futures.
 Guided by a vision of collective imagination and liberation, she strives to transform policy and planning to ensure every child can flourish today and for future generations.